ssakuma4593/gap_cloud/README.md

 4. Export results to CSV files in `data/` directory
 5. Generate interactive HTML visualizations in `data/visualizations/`

+#### Data Source

+The analysis uses medical research abstracts from **PubMed** obtained by:
+1. Searching for "artificial intelligence" at: https://pubmed.ncbi.nlm.nih.gov/?term=artificial+intelligence&filter=simsearch2.ffrft&size=100
+2. Downloading all abstracts as a text file in PubMed format
+3. The abstracts follow standard PubMed citation format with numbered entries, author affiliations, and structured abstract text

 #### Individual Component Usage

 ```bash